-A tax benefit of \$(2,151) was recorded in 2021.
-The benefit was primarily due to the release of \$2,575, included in other liabilities, for a federal uncertain tax reserve resulting from the statute of limitations lapsing in August 2021, partially offset by the effect of the Texas margin tax.
+An income tax benefit of \$(2,151) was recorded in 2021.
+The benefit was primarily due to the release of \$2,575, included in other liabilities, for a federal uncertain tax reserve resulting from the statute of limitations lapsing in August 2021, partially offset by the effect of the Texas franchise tax.